Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 ##### Handling the `timeUpdate` and `ended` events

 When audio starts playing two event listeners are created.

-The `timeUpdate` event can be used to provide time tracking functionality as it fires at 250ms intervals.
+* `timeUpdate` - Fires at 250ms intervals, so can be used to provide time tracking functionality

-N.B.
-The `timeUpdate` listener must be turned off before the component unmounts, otherwise multiple handlers will run simultaneously after each re-mounting.
+* `ended` - Used to reset the player back to the start once audio has finished

 External to `handlePlayPause` create a `handleEvent` function: